Tupac Shakur: Legacy and remembrance

-Shakur is considered one of the most influential rappers of all time.
-He is widely credited as an important figure in hip hop culture, and his prominence in pop culture in general has been noted.
+Shakur is considered one of the greatest and most influential rappers of all time.
+He was listed as one of the greatest artists of all time by Rolling Stone.
+He is widely credited as an important figure in hip-hop culture, and his prominence in pop culture in general has been noted.
 Dotdash, formerly About.com, while ranking him fifth among the greatest rappers, nonetheless notes, "Tupac Shakur is the most influential hip-hop artist of all time.
 Even in death, 2Pac remains a transcendental rap figure."
 Yet to some, he was a "father figure" who, said rapper YG, "makes you want to be better—at every level."
+In 2023, Billboard ranked Tupac at number 4 among the top 50 rappers of all time.

 AllMusic's Stephen Thomas Erlewine described Shakur as "the unlikely martyr of gangsta rap", with Shakur paying the ultimate price of a criminal lifestyle.
 Shakur was described as one of the top two American rappers in the 1990s, along with Snoop Dogg.
 The online rap magazine AllHipHop held a 2007 roundtable at which New York rappers Cormega, citing tour experience with New York rap duo Mobb Deep, commented that B.I.G. ran New York, but Shakur ran America.
+Shakur emerged as a celebrated artist, earning recognition for his astonishingly prolific output and unwavering commitment to his craft.
+According to Rolling Stone writer Andy Green: "He was also a poet and activist who became one of his era's most revolutionary voices."

+In 2017, American rapper Snoop Dogg called Tupac "the greatest rapper of all time" during his Rock & Roll Hall of Fame tribute.
+In 2021, Saweetie told Complex that Tupac was "the greatest rapper that ever lived".

+According to British writer Rob Marriott, he deemed the act of tying a bandana into rabbit ears as one of the most distinctive and instantly recognizable style choices in the world of hip-hop.
+Regarded as a sex symbol, his unique style helped shape the fashion landscape of the 1990s and continues to influence artists and fashion enthusiasts to this day.